 In-ground pools are usually covered under the other structures portion of your home insurance policy, also known as Coverage B. This covers detached structures, like sheds and barns.
 Depending on your insurance company, your premium may rise if you have a pool or trampoline, but the difference is usually quite negligible and can range from an extra $2-$50 a year.
 While the risk of damage to your pool is lower than that to the main structure of your home, the extra cost is accounting for the liability these attractive nuisances present.

-Below are some of the cheapest insurance companies for homeowners with a pool.
+Below are some of the best insurance companies for homeowners with a pool.
 Home insurance rates with a trampoline match quite closely to these premiums as well.

 |Insurance Company||Annual Rate with a Pool (w/ or w/o slide)|

 A good rule of thumb is to limit access to the attractive nuisance.
 If you have a pool, for instance, ensure it is fenced in and behind a locked gate.
 If the pool is not often in use or otherwise neglected, consider having it filled in altogether.
+Adding a safety net to your trampoline can also lower the risk of trampoline injuries and save you a trip to the emergency room.
 The same considerations should be made for all such attractive nuisances.